 Emily, 23, fine art student "My flatmate and very good friend is from Slovenia and I am already quite worried how that may affect how he lives here and if he can stay here.
 Previously I lived in Vienna for six months, so having the opportunity to go back there.. it's very uncertain, kind of horror times of trying to understand.
 There's just so many unanswered questions. "

-Series of portraits of random people, shot on the streets of London with the help of a studio background and strobe light.
+Series of portraits of random people, shot in various locations on the streets of London with the help of a studio background and portable strobe light.
 I've asked them for a few words on how Brexit will personally affect them.
+Each photo is captioned with what they say.
 London, March 2019